Zip Zip: Broadcast

 On January 28, 2016, GO-N Productions announced key deals for season one of the series in Europe.
 Signing on were RTVE for Clan – the number one kids channel in Spain – and AMC Networks Central Europe for Megamax, which broadcast Zip Zip in Hungary, the Czech Republic, Slovakia, Romania and Moldova.
 These partner additions meant that the series would air in almost every European, Middle Eastern, Baltic, Scandinavian, Latin American and Asian territory worldwide.
 Over 100 markets were covered through major broadcasters like Disney Channels (France, Italy, Netherlands, Russia, Israel, India, Southeast Asia, Korea, Japan, Australia & New Zealand, Latin America, and Brazil), Super RTL (Germany), SIC K (Portugal), SVT (Sweden), RÚV (Iceland), Etisalat (UAE), ITI Neovision (Poland), TV5Monde and DStv Kids (Angola & Mozanbique).

 The series is currently broadcast in several countries worldwide, and has been rebroadcast since 2018 on France 4, from August 29, 2016 to March 24, 2020 on Disney XD France until March 24, 2020, and since August 26, 2019 on Disney Channel France.
 It has also aired on Teletoon+ in Poland, Disney XD in Australia and Italy, Family Channel and Télé-Québec in Canada, and Jetsen Huashi Wangju Kids in China.

-Currently, both seasons are broadcast on Disney Channel in France.